-School holidays were coming up, and as that is normally the only time we get to travel out of Gauteng, we had to decide on a destination.
-There were no appealing overseas deals – those days are unfortunately gone with the rand exchange rate constantly dropping.
+School holidays were coming up, and as that is normally the only time we get to travel out of our province, we had to decide on a destination.
 It was then that we realised that it was about time we visited our neighbour, Lesotho.
-Especially since it was much closer than Durban and Cape Town.
+Especially since it was much closer to Johannesburg than Durban and Cape Town.
 We made our plans and waited for the day to arrive.

 Coming from the densely populated city of Johannesburg, it was not often that we got to see such vast stretches of empty land in South Africa.
 The roads to Cape Town and Durban usually have an abundance of service stations, restaurants and toll gates.
 When we got to Senekal, we made our first stop - to refuel the car and refresh ourselves with some Krushers from the KFC there.

-Our hotel, the Avani Hotel Lesotho, was near the border and we didn’t see much of Lesotho that day.
+Our hotel, the Avani Hotel Lesotho, was near the border and we didn’t see much of Lesotho on the first day.
 Our initial thoughts were that it was quite similar to South Africa.
 When we drove out of Maseru the following day however, we realised that it was quite different.

 Lesotho is the largest enclave in the world.
 An enclave is a country, or portion of a country, entirely or mostly surrounded by another country.
 It is an independent sovereign country, completely surrounded by South Africa.
 It is also known as the “Kingdom in the Sky”, and the “Switzerland of Africa”, due to its abundance of mountains and its base altitude (lowest point), which is the highest in the world at 1400 metres above sea level!